olijzenga/bdd-parity-game-solver/README.md

 A BDD-based parity game solver.
 Implements symbolic fpj, dfi, dfi-ns and zlk.
 Can run games in pgsolver format, or random games using a crappy internal random game generator which should NOT be used for empirical evaluations.
 Includes a script for automatically reproducing the emprical evaluation of the published paper on this solver, and exporting results to a CSV file.

+Also includes parity games in pgsolver format from the SYNTCOMP2020 _pgame_ track which consists of parity automatons converted to parity games using [knor](https://github.com/trolando/knor).

 ## Setup

 Dependencies of this repository can be found in `requirements.txt`.
 The [dd](https://github.com/tulip-control/dd) BDD package has to be manually installed because installation options are required to include CUDD.
 Install options cause errors in installing from requirements.txt.
 A full installation is as follows: